Renal Disease in Pregnancy

 - Haemolysis - eg, sickling crisis, malaria.

-- Hypovolaemia - eg, pre-eclampsia, antepartum haemorrhage, intrapartum or postpartum haemorrhage, disseminated intravascular coagulation (DIC), abortion.
+- Hypovolaemia - eg, pre-eclampsia, antepartum haemorrhage, intrapartum or postpartum haemorrhage, disseminated intravascular coagulation (DIC).

 Problems related to specific kidney diseases in pregnancy